 Add a slab of butter to a non-stick pan, with a heaping helping of instant pot corned beef.
 Sear it until it forms into a “pancake” — then flip it to get a crispy layer on both sides.

-Topped it with a few fried eggs for the tastiest of low carb breakfasts!
+Topped it with a few fried eggs, and bam!
+Serve up one of the tastiest low carb breakfasts!